cloudmesh-community/book/chapters/in/git/git-techlist.md

 When you complete your work, it is the time to submit your homework back to the graders.
 Do this in two steps.
-First, you have to 'push' your local disk copy to the repo you created under your acount in step 4).
+First, you have to 'push' your local disk copy to the repo you created under your account in step 4).
 Follow closely after this link
 <https://github.com/cloudmesh/classes#submitting-changes> to get your
 local disk and your personal remote a.k.a. the 'origin' synchronized.